ej-hw/Tech4City2024/submission.md

     Note, if you do not retrain the model, and click <em>Predict Sentiment </em>, you will see an error.

     ![terminal screenshot!](/terminal_screenshot.png)

-- Make a prediction by keying in a model review after training is complete Note that you have to wait about 10 to 15 seconds after you click <em> Predict Sentiment </em>.
+- Make a prediction by keying in a model review after training is complete

-- Watch the demo video [here](https://youtu.be/jl6s8ynE0bE)
+- Watch the demo video [here](https://www.youtube.com/watch?v=ks0htbD0fmY)